Performance at Colorado Fine & Performing Arts Center

 Faculty : request a film for course use from a catalog of 26,000+ feature, documentary and independent films.
 Please include on the form the COURSE and the DATE by when you would like the film.
 Films are licensed for a year from the date of order.
-Please allow three business days for the film to become accessible.
+Please allow at least 10 business days for the film to become accessible.

 20,000 fashion and costume terms, & includes more than 300 illustrations.
 The first section of the book is an alphabetical listing of these words with their definitions, period, and country of origin.
 This volume also contains appendixes that list the terms by country of origin, period, and type of clothing.
 The book is not limited to the Western World and includes both archaic and current terms.